Trustee Knowledge and Understanding (TKU) Policy

 • any other policy document adopted by the Trustee relating to Scheme administration

-• the law relating to pensions and trusts; and
+• Trustee Directors must have knowledge and understanding of the law relating to pensions and trusts, and the principles relating to:

 • the funding of occupational pension schemes;